ai-cfia/dev-rel-docs/adr/007-code-hosting-platform.md

 This ADR documents the decision to select GitHub as the primary platform for hosting, managing, and sharing code within the CFIA's (Canadian Food Inspection Agency) AI (Artificial Intelligence) Lab.

 ## Context
-The team needs a plateform to be able to manage and share code which needed to be an online plateform so that team members could work together in real time from anywhere in the country as well as allow access to external contributors all around the world.
+The team needs a platform to be able to manage and share code which needed to be an online platform so that team members could work together in real time from anywhere in the country as well as allow access to external contributors all around the world.
 Since the agency needs to follow the Government of Canada Digital Standard and use an open source approach, it's important to pick the right platform that would help organize and review the code.

 ## Decision
 GitHub clearly stood out from the rest of the options available for a couple reasons :